South Laclo River: Catchment

 The river's catchment or drainage basin is located within Manufahi municipality, and is approximately 216 km2 in area.
 Its main population centre is the town of Alas in central Manufahi.

-East Timor has been broadly divided into twelve 'hydrologic units', groupings of climatologically and physiographically similar and adjacent river catchments.
-The South Laclo River catchment is one of the four major catchments in the Clere & Be-Lulic hydrologic unit, which is about 1923.6 km2 in total area; the others are the catchments of the Clere, Be-Lulic and Caraulun Rivers.
+Timor-Leste has been broadly divided into twelve 'hydrologic units', groupings of climatologically and physiographically similar and adjacent river catchments.
+The South Laclo River catchment is one of the four major ones in the Clere & Belulic hydrologic unit, which is about 1923.6 km2 in total area and covers 12.9% of the country; the others are the catchments of the Belulic, Clerec, and Caraulun rivers.

 Economy

 The catchment is the main source of water for the sucos of Taitudac and Mahaquidan in its middle reaches, and Uma Berloic in its lowlands.
+As of 2019, the catchment also had plenty of unused water and land suitable for expansion of its irrigation systems.

 In and prior to the 1940s, there was gold exploration on the banks of the river.
 An academic paper published in 2014 asserted that there were prospects of finding gold placer in the sandy gravel strata in the South Laclo and two other rivers in the Turiscai administrative post, and, more importantly, of finding primary gold deposits in those rivers' upper reaches.